evilmartians/fias/README.md

 4. Using UUID type field as a primary key as it used in FIAS is not a good idea if you want to use ancestry or closure_tree gems to navigate through record tree.
 5. Typical SQL production server settings are optimized for reading, so import on production could take dramatically long time.

-## Notes on workflow and initial import
+## Notes on initial import workflow

 1. Use raw FIAS tables just as a temporary data source for creating/updating primary address objects table in your app.
 2. The only requirement is to keep AOGUID, PARENTGUID and AOID fields in target table.
 You will need it for updating.